yunyaopan/ai_notes/STRIPE_INTEGRATION_GUIDE.md

 #### 1. Pass User ID to Stripe During Checkout

-When a user clicks the subscription button, the `user_id` is automatically passed to Stripe through the checkout session metadata:
+When a user clicks the subscription button, the `user_id` is automatically passed to Stripe through the subscription metadata:

 ```typescript
 // In app/api/subscriptions/create-checkout-session/route.ts